-Ryan, Trump Meet As More Republicans Defect From Health Care Bill
+Republicans Kill Health Care Vote As GOP Members Defect

 Politics

-House Speaker Paul Ryan headed to the White House Friday afternoon to brief President Trump on the bill's status amid key GOP defections.

-A defeat of its plan, the American Health Care Act, would be devastating to the GOP.
-The party has vowed repeatedly over the past eight years that it would repeal and replace the Affordable Care Act, also known as Obamacare.
-An inability to do that, with control of the House, Senate and White House, would hurt its image as a party that can govern.
+Still, the inability to reach consensus on a bill, given its control of the House, Senate and White House, badly hurts its image as a party that can govern.The party has vowed repeatedly over the past eight years that it would repeal and replace Obamacare.
+The legislative stalemate endangers Trump's and the GOP's agenda and casts a cloud over the legislative path forward after an election waged almost entirely as the antithesis to a progressive agenda enacted by former President Barack Obama, Trump's predecessor.

+In an interview with the Washington Post's Robert Costa confirming the decision to pull the health care bill, Trump said he didn't blame Ryan for the bill's failure.
+However, the already fragile relationship between the two, dating back to Ryan's lukewarm support for Trump during the campaign, could be affected by this setback and imperil other components of Trump's agenda, such as tax reform.

-The risks are high for President Trump as well.
+The risks were high for President Trump on the bill.
 He has hyped a brand of someone able to strike the best deals.
-Being unable to get this through, after giving an ultimatum to congressional Republicans Thursday, will raise questions about just how good a deal-maker he is.
+Being unable to get this through, after giving an ultimatum to congressional Republicans Thursday, raises questions about just how good a deal-maker he is and underscore his lack of legislative and policy experience upon entering the White House.

-It also endangers Trump's and the GOP's agenda and casts a cloud over the legislative path forward after an election waged almost entirely as the antithesis to a progressive agenda enacted by former President Barack Obama, Trump's predecessor.

-The vote is still scheduled for late Friday afternoon or early evening, but indications are that while Republican leadership is close, it still doesn't quite have the votes.
-And if the votes aren't there, even more Republicans could begin to defect, not wanting to have a tough vote hanging over them if the bill is doomed anyway.

-Vice President Pence, who canceled a trip out of Washington, is hoping to make one last sale in a meeting with the roughly 40-member, hard-line conservative Freedom Caucus, which so far has refused to budge from its ideological objections to the bill.
+Vice President Pence, who canceled a trip out of Washington, had hoped to make one last sale in a meeting with the roughly 40-member, hard-line conservative Freedom Caucus, which had also refused to budge from its ideological objections to the bill.

 In an attempt to win the caucus over, an amendment was added to the bill late Wednesday night, cutting essential health benefits, 10 types of medical care that insurance companies are required to cover.
 The Freedom Caucus wants to see premiums come down and believes cutting benefits is the way to do that.

-But that has had an effect on moderates.
+But that also had an effect on moderates.
 For example, Rep. Barbara Comstock, R-Va., who represents a swing district in the D.C. suburbs, said she wouldn't back the bill, joining more moderate Republicans who are top 2018 Democratic targets who don't want to take a tough vote that might come back to bite them during the midterms.

 Rep. David Joyce, R-Ohio, another centrist Republican, announced he wouldn't support the bill either, saying in a statement that the GOP's replacement plan was no better than Obamacare.